chirari-7/multipurpose-bot/README.md

-in the console, type `npm i dbd.js@2.2.6` and `npm i dbd.db`. or, if you want the latest one, do `npm i dbd.js@latest` and `npm i dbdjs.db` then to start the bot, type `node index.js`. then there you go! you have made your multipurpose bot!
+in the console, type `npm i dbd.js@2.2.6` and `npm i dbd.db`. or, if you want the latest one, do `npm i dbd.js@latest` and `npm i dbdjs.db` (but you may have to change some particular things in the codes) then to start the bot, type `node index.js`. then there you go! you have made your multipurpose bot!